SmokySignal help #

 In the top-right, the small moon icon toggles a screen wake lock — handy on the bike.
 Filled with a slash through it means "screen will stay on."
 Outline crescent means "screen sleeps normally."

-The map is a live view centered on Puget Sound.
+The map is a live view of Washington state.
 The status pill at the top mirrors the home screen's state:

-- SMOKEY UP (amber) — a speed-enforcement plane is up
+- SMOKEY UP (amber) — a law-enforcement plane is up (fixed-wing FLIR, patrol helicopter, or unconfirmed alert-class)

 - ALL CLEAR (green) — nothing alert-class is up